HotPocketHPE/mhguide/mhguide.md

 Eating food before a hunt will boost your maximum HP and stamina for the next quest, up until you faint.
 The amount varies per game and per meal, but in general you will be able to consistently max out your HP by the end of the early game.

+Food also grants small status buffs, such as increased Attack, Defense, or elemental resistance, until you faint.

 Meals also grant food skills for that quest.
 Some of these are alternate versions of armor skills, some are slightly different, and some are completely unique.
 For hard quests, be on the lookout for Felyne Insurance (grants an additional faint) and Felyne Moxie (saves you from death once if at high HP).

 ## Items